ConvincibleMedia/ConvincibleMedia/source/_services/design.md

 ---
 layout: services
 collection: services
-live: false
+live: true
 link: '91182'
 order: 6
 name: Print Design
 title: Graphics and text are just ink.
-We use design to print ideas
+We use design to print ideas and emotions
-slug: print
+slug: design
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: 'Print Design: Leaflets, Brochures and Graphics'
   description: We’ll create printed material that entices your audience to engage.
   image:
-description: We’ll create printed materials that entice your audience to engage.
+description: Graphics and text are just ink.
+We use design to print ideas and emotions.
 image:
   url: https://www.datocms-assets.com/3013/1504895101-print.jpg
   alt: